mitshah1207/cooper/README.md

 ## Daily routine
 - Wake up ~7-8am
+- Until the walk, he is keen to play with the ball.
+We would chuck this a number of times before saying the 'all done' command
 - Walk (approx. 1 - 1.5 hrs) starting anytime between 9:30-10:30am.
 We try to go out when the cars are really low frequency.
-- Then he takes his first meal of the day ~11-12am
+- Then he takes his first meal of the day ~11-12am - in a bowl
+- Generally sleeps or rests until dinner
-- Dinner 6-7pm
+- Dinner ~7pm (either with tricks or hand feed)
+- Between dinner and his evening walk he initially may rest but then ha a second wave of energy and wants to play ~9pm.
+We would throw the ball from this point for him to retrieve.
+If we aren't resting we would do this with tricks and reward the trick with the ball throw.
+Finish play session with 'all done' command, and we are trying to use 'settle' as a phrase to now rest and lie down.
 - Walk between 10-11pm ... the later the better so it's quieter in terms of cars.
-- Sleeps at ~11pm in variable locations, mostly in the same room with you.
+- Sleeps when we do in variable locations, mostly in the same room with us.
 Doesn't sleep on the bed, might jump on it in the morning to greet you.

 ## Feeding
 **Main meals:**